-Watch this page for the latest breaking news in the USGS Pacific Coral Reefs Program.
+Watch this page for the latest breaking news in the USGS Coral Reef Project.
 Click on any of the links to read an extended article.
-Note—the links will take you outside of the this website.
-Use your browser's Back button to return to this page.

 October 2015—Scientists from the USGS in Santa Cruz attended the U.S. Coral Reef Task Force Meeting in Puerto Rico to report on work being done in both the Kahekili (Maui, HI) and Faga'alu Bay (American Samoa) priority watersheds.

 August 2015—The USGS Sound Waves monthly online newsletter featured an item about a newly published article from a collaboration between Deltares and the USGS, which looked at how climate change affects a coral reef's ability to mitigate coastal hazards.
 Read the Sound Waves newletter article here.

 March 2015—We traveled to Hawaiʻi to conduct initial reconnaissance to understand the potential linkages between submarine groundwater discharge and coral disease on the north shore of the island of Kauaʻi.

 February/March 2015—USGS scientists travel to the National Park of American Samoa (NPSA) on the north shore of Tutuila Island to to conduct an experiment to understand controls on flow patterns and water-column properties in the Park's waters as related to larval and potential nutrient/contaminant retention and/or dispersal patterns.